Career Services offers:

 - Present your distinct combination of qualifications on your resume in a well-organized manner.
 Reveal to the reader what makes you unique as a prospective employee.

 - Do NOT use the Microsoft Resume Wizard programs!
-Choose Optimal Resume instead.
+Choose Resumes for America or the BodJobs Resume Creator instead.

 - Identify your strengths and examine your skills